 If you choose to outsource, it’s best practice to consult with your AV company first and ensure your expectations are realistic.
-Work closely with your AV team to vet and home in on the most practicable ideas, implement their advice and come up with something amazing as a team.
+Work closely with your AV team to vet and home in on the most practicable ideas, implement their advice, and come up with something amazing as a team.

-Here are a few benefits to outsourcing:
+Here are a few benefits of outsourcing:

 - Professional input from industry leaders